matplotlib/matplotlib/.github/PULL_REQUEST_TEMPLATE.md

 [development guide](http://matplotlib.org/devdocs/devel/coding_guide.html#documentation) and fill out the form to the best of your ability.

 **PR Summary**
+- Please use a title that describes the bug being fixed or the feature being implemented-for example "Raises ValueError on Non-Numeric Input to set_xlim"

-- Please provide at least 1-2 sentences describing the pull request.
+- Please provide at least 1-2 sentences describing the pull request in detail.

 - What type of PR is this?
     - [ ] library bug fix
     - [ ] documentation bug fix